sadiq-x/Yepkit-build/README.md

 '{"stockItem":{"type":"","name":"","quantity":"","reference":""}}'
 ```
 ####  Response:
-* Code 200 - .
+* Code 200 - Create stock, show id of stock created.
-* Code 400 - .
+* Code 400 - Wrong parameters.
-* If the error is invalid credentials or acess, the error is located on mongodb URI.
-* If the error is token failed, the error is located in jsonwebtoken.
+* Code 401 - invalid credentials or acess, the error is located on mongodb URI or token failed, the error is located in jsonwebtoken.

 ## '/readstock' : (POST request)
 #### Request: